minutemailer/react-popup/README.md

 ### Popup options

-To create a popup you have to methods you can use: `create` and `register`.
+To create a popup, you have two methods you can use: `create` and `register`.
 The `create` method automatically puts the new popup in the queue and the `register` method just creates a popup for later use.
-All popup creations returns an ID.
+All popup creations return an ID.
 More on how to use the ID further down.
 Now, all available options are:

     {
     	title: null, // or string